0 of 24 questions completed

 Where is Loch Lomond and the Trossachs National Park located?Correct

 Loch Lomond and the Trossachs National Park is located in the west of Scotland.

-Who is married to the Queen of England?CorrectIncorrect
+Who is married to the Queen of the United Kingdom?Correct

-The Queen of England is married to Prince Philip, the Duke of Edinburgh.
+The Queen of the United Kingdom is married to Prince Philip, the Duke of Edinburgh.

-By what other TWO names is the Church of England known for?CorrectIncorrect
+By what TWO other names is the Church of England known?Correct

 The official Church of the state is the Church of England (called the Anglican Church in other countries and the Episcopal Church in Scotland and the United States).